iNextrix/ASTPP/doc/Installation/upgrade.rst

 .. note:: Script wil upgrade only version from 3.5 to latest.
 For older version, it require manual upgradation.

+	**For production systems which are having huge CDRs, its advisable to upgrade ASTPP version in downtime to avoid any database related issues.**

 **Upgrade Steps**
 ::